abihlo/PINNTsunami/README.md

 # PINNTsunami
 Physics-informed neural networks for tsunami inundation modeling.
-Codes accompaning the paper by R. Brech, E. Cardoso-Bihlo and A. Bihlo, https://arxiv.org/pdf/2406.16236.
+Codes accompaning the paper by R. Brecht, E. Cardoso-Bihlo and A. Bihlo, https://arxiv.org/pdf/2406.16236.